 Played By: Ben Diskin (voice)

 Appearances: Legends of Tomorrow | The Flash | Supergirl | Arrow | Crisis on Infinite Earths / Beebo Saves Christmas

 A popular toy in the 1990's.

-- All Your Powers Combined: The giant Beebo was created by combining the power of all of the Totems of Zambesi.
+- All Your Powers Combined: In "The Good, the Bad, and the Cuddly", a giant Beebo is created by combining the power of all of the Totems of Zambesi.

 - Blue Is Heroic: All Beebos are given blue fur, and are meant to delight children.
 The Beebo conjured by the Totems manages to save the world by killing Mallus.